iglesiascaio/tennis_face_recognition/README.md

 # Tennis Face Recognition App

 This project is a Face Recognition App specifically designed for recognizing tennis players.
-The app uses two different methods for face recognition: `compare_faces` from the `face_recognition` library and a Deep Learning model based on `FaceNet`.
+The app uses two different methods for face recognition: a Deep Learning model based on `FaceNet` and `compare_faces` from the `face_recognition` library.
 The app includes tools for downloading images from Google Images, preprocessing and filtering outliers, model training, prediction, and deployment using `Docker` and `Flask API`.

 ![Tennis Face Recognition image](static/tennis_face_recognition_wide.jpeg)